AdeebaRafi/adeeba_rafi.github.io/index.md

 Taught Python and C++ to 100+ underprivileged students, helping them understand basic concepts and build a strong foundation.

 As a graphic designer, I’ve created posters and event visuals for my university since 2020 to help make STEM feel more engaging and creative.

+## Leadership
+- Led multiple hackathon teams, guiding idea execution, task division, and presentations
+- Organized and hosted webinars and seminars at university to help peers learn new tech trends
+- Assisted students during STEM exhibitions by helping them with setup, presentations, and audience interaction
+- Regularly help classmates and juniors with project guidance and academic questions
+- Volunteer mentor for coding workshops and campus events
+- Contributed as a core team member in university societies, helping with event planning and coordination

+## Thanks for visiting my page.
+I hope you have a great day!